-The new scales have also been endorsed by The Church of Scotland through its Mission and Discipleship Council.
+The new scales were also been endorsed by The Church of Scotland through its Mission and Discipleship Council.

 2. Recording fees remain unchanged: